-Humanitarian organisations have issued dire warnings about the potentially catastrophic impact of COVID-19 in countries already in the throes of crisis.
-Calling for $2.01 billion to fund a coordinated humanitarian response to COVID-19, the United Nations priorities countries gripped by food insecurity, including Yemen, Syria, South Sudan, Afghanistan and Bangladesh.
+Humanitarian organisations have issued dire warnings about the potentially catastrophic impact of Covid-19 in countries already in the throes of crisis.
+Calling for $2.01 billion to fund a coordinated humanitarian response to Covid-19, the United Nations priorities countries gripped by food insecurity, including Yemen, Syria, South Sudan, Afghanistan and Bangladesh.
 Muslim charities are on the frontline in this global health crisis.
-As national non-governmental organizations they are among the first to reach communities with lifesaving aid.
+As national non-governmental organisations they are among the first to reach communities with lifesaving aid.
 And as international charities, they are providing vital support to vulnerable people who who endure precarious conditions in camps and urban centres.

 According to the United Nations, funding for humanitarian action has been falling short since 2009, exceeding $13 billion last year.
 The gap is the result of natural disasters and protracted conflicts such as in Yemen and Syria, and an increase in numbers of refugees and internally displaced people worldwide.
 Muslim charities are responding to many of these crises, with donations from Muslims making up a sizable proportion of their income.
 Muslims give sadaqa, voluntary charity, and obligatory alms-giving known as zakat, with many choosing to support programmes serving their local and national communities.
 However Muslim charities typically focus their humanitarian programming on the Global South, and so they lack implementing bodies in the west.

-What’s more, COVID has left their usual donors with less money to give – according to the International Labor Organization (ILO), half of the world’s workers are now in danger of losing their jobs.
+What’s more, Covid-19 has left their usual donors with less money to give – according to the International Labor Organisation (ILO), half of the world’s workers are now in danger of losing their jobs.
 In response, Muslim charities should develop implementing bodies and strengthen local charities in donor countries and use the opportunity to educate donors about the value of their economic empowerment programming.

 As the world looks for ways in which to live with the virus, the ‘tried and tested’ fundraising activities on which many Muslim charities rely may be gone forever.
 But without the outlays associated with putting on public events, combined with lower office running costs as staff in lockdown work from home and the expenditure on travel drops, savings can be made.
 Savvy charities will invest this cash in training staff in new ways of working, and in developing creative and resilient fundraising mechanisms.